oilulio/Microcontroller_TCPIP_stack/README.md

 #endif
 ```

+The macro `#define LITTLEENDIAN` is normal for Atmel microcontrollers.
+Unsetting it should work for other big-endian CPUs but is **untested**.

+The macro `#define PROTECT_TCP` enables rejection of packets with malformed flags.  e.g. Can't have FIN set and ACK not.
+Adds very little code, but is optional.

-A hostname should be set in **config.c**
+A hostname should be set in **config.h** e.g. `#define HOSTNAME "iot-isp"` for the IoT In-System Programmer.

 And a suitable Init routine should be included in **init.c** (or a further file linked).
 Again example initialisation routines for different scenarios exist in init.c.
 They for instance set up the clock parameters for a given microcontroller; the SPI interface clock speed; or the IO status of pins as required for a given hardware configuration.

 You will either need the hash function files (**sha1.h, sha1.c** etc) from https://github.com/oilulio/Microcontroller-hashes in the same directory, connected by symbolic links, or to comment out the requirement for them.
 Having them included does not increase code size if they are not called.

-Then run 'make' from the directory.
-Files Net.elf, Net.hex will be created in the directory and object files in subdirectory obj.
+Then run `make` from the directory.
+Files Net.elf, Net.hex will be created in the directory and object files in subdirectory obj.  `make install` will go further and download the code to the microcontroller (see Makefile - this assumes you have AVRDude installed in certain directories and working on a specified COM port)

 Dowload Net.hex to the suitably configured microcontroller board with a suitable programmer and suitable fuse settings and the device should run.
-If it is on a network it can usually be pinged : ping hostname
+If it is on a LAN it can usually be pinged : `ping hostname` from Windows, `ping hostname.local` from linux.